samjesus8/frameworks_and_languages_module/client_independent/README.md

 ## How to Run

-1. Install axios for HTTP requests
+1. Install axios to ensure React can handle HTTP requests
     ```
-    npm install axios
+    $ npm install axios
     ```
 2. Then run the application using `npm`
     ```
-    npm start
+    $ npm start
     ```
-3. Link with the server using `?api=`
+3. Link with the server using `?api=` in your browser
     ```
     http://client:3000/?api=http://server:8000
     ```